Packing Tips for Central Europe

 European cities are often covered in cobblestones and if you are traveling with a Go Real Europe itinerary, chances are you will do a fair amount of walking.
 Comfortable shoes are a must!
 Your shoes should also have good treads on them.
 If you are traveling from late November to mid-March, this is essential, as you may encounter icy streets and cobbles.
 The shoes also need to be warm for this time of year, or at the very least, should be big enough so that you can wear heavy socks.

 EASILY WASHED UNDERCLOTHES

 Packing t-shirts, undershirts, underwear, and socks that are easily washable means you can cut down on the overall amount of clothes you bring.
 The layers you wear on top of these clothes stay clean (at least relatively), which allows you to bring only a few outfits.
 And since you can wash the underclothes, you don't need too many of them either.
 If you can find clothes with tags labeled "moisture wicking", they will dry more quickly.
-Keep in mind that in the summer, you should either plan to bring washable t-shirts that can be worn on their own, or very light undershirts which can be worn underneath light, breathable shirts.
+Keep in mind that in the summer, you should either plan to bring washable t-shirts that can be worn on their own or very light undershirts which can be worn underneath the light, breathable shirts.